Beginner's Guide to Pose Running

 - Month 3 – Mastery.
 At this stage you will be familiar with the entire thing: the theory and the practice.
 So you’ll be busy mastering what you’ve learned.
 On top of that you will be shown how to handle various challenging running surfaces – uphill and downhill, trails, sand, etc. Some running shoe related questions will be covered as well.
 (If you are already subscribed you can take a peek any time!)

 This program ensures that your transition to better running technique happens gradually and at a level that is comfortable for you.
 We made sure to put together very simple and clear videos to show you how to do the necessary running drills and movement exercises correctly.
 You don’t need to guess if you got it right.
-Watch the video on any device whether you’re at home, out on the trail or at the gym, and repeat.
+Watch the video on any device whether you’re at home, out on the trail or at the gym.
 There are several follow-along routines to help you create a continuous training routine for yourself.
 And if you ever need an affirmation or a video analysis – get in touch with a Certified Running Technique Specialist online or in your area.
 You’re also welcome to discuss your progress and post your questions on our Running Forum.

 Now you have guidance and support and no excuses.
 You can become a better runner!